Map of the Course Parking, Start Lines and venue location

 All Car Parks and Start Lines will be clearly signposted on the race day

-If you elected to have your bib number posted out when you registered online then you should have received it or will shortly receive it by post.
-(If you haven’t received it by August 8th please contact us on firstname.lastname@example.org and we will make arrangements.)
+If you elected to have your bib number posted out when you registered online then you should receive it in the post by August 7th.
+(If you haven’t received it by August 7th please contact email@example.com and we will make alternative arrangements for you.)

 You will then be able to pick up your Goodie Bag, T-shirt and medal after the race on the finishing line on the day.
 Please make sure you have your bib number with you or you won’t be able to collect it!